zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/autoupgrade/autoupgrade.md

 $ <copy>ps -ef | grep perl</copy>
 ````

-The output will be similar to the following:
+The output will be similar to the following (if the upgrade is running, this command will not result in an output during the precheck or prefixup steps):

 ````
 oracle   17211 11951  0 10:13 pts/4    00:00:01 /u01/app/oracle/product/19.0.0/dbhome_193/perl/bin/perl /u01/app/oracle/product/19.0.0/dbhome_193/rdbms/admin/catctl.pl -A -l /u01/autoupgrade/100/dbupgrade -i 20190321101158db112 -d /u01/app/oracle/product/19.0.0/dbhome_193/rdbms/admin catupgrd.sql